asimihsan/arqinator/README.md

 Cross-platform restoration of [Arq](https://www.arqbackup.com/) backups.
 Download arqinator binaries from the [releases page](https://github.com/asimihsan/arqinator/releases).

-**This utility is not production ready.
-Please explicitly test it before assuming it will work for you.**
+**Please explicitly test listing directories and recovering files before assuming it will work for you.**

 ## Features